kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook shops are free to set up, but Facebook will charge a 5% commission from each realized purchase.
 This commission already includes payment fees.
 For shipments of $8 and less, Facebook will charge a flat fee of $0.40.
 However, Facebook announced that it wouldn't charge this fee during 2020.

-**Direct revenue contribution of Facebook Shops in 2020 was $0 because Facebook waved the 5% fee.
-Estimating revenue for 2021 at this moment would be just a guesswork.
+**The direct revenue contribution of Facebook Shops in 2020 was $0 because Facebook waved the 5% fee.
+Estimating revenue for 2021 at this moment would be just guesswork.
 I can say that I expect it to be a noticeable part of non-advertising revenue.
 Still, overall, I don't expect significant revenue coming from Facebook Shops directly.**

-**That being said, I still think this is a huge revenue opportunity going forward, just not because of its 5% commission from sales, but rather because of additional advertising revenue, Facebook Shops will bring.**
+**That being said, I still think this is a huge revenue opportunity going forward, just not because of its 5% commission from sales, but rather because of additional advertising revenue Facebook Shops will bring.**

 Facebook Shops' strength both for businesses and Facebook is that Facebook Shops are good for user experience.
 Users won't be directed outside their app to some external website when they stumble upon some product they like.
 Everything will happen within the app, and there will also be no need to re-enter your payment information.